-(1) Where a land owner or occupier as the case may be, requests council to carry out environmental works on his land, or in the event that the owner fails to do so on his own within six months, council may undertake such environmental works as may be necessary to rehabilitate the environment and recover the costs associated with such works from the land owner or occupier of the land.
+8 (1) Where a land owner or occupier as the case may be, requests council to carry out environmental works on his land, or in the event that the owner fails to do so on his own within six months, council may undertake such environmental works as may be necessary to rehabilitate the environment and recover the costs associated with such works from the land owner or occupier of the land.

+Levies and Charges

+9 (1) Where consent to carry out mining activities or prospecting for mining has been granted By, Council shall:

+Charges levies as prescribed by the Mines and Minerals Act

+Set charges for mining activities from time to time as it may deem fit.